Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations: Dark matter collapse into a black hole inside a star

-In the parameter space we are interested in, the mass of the DM particles is very large, i.e. $m_\chi \gg m_{\rm H} \approx \mathrm{GeV}$, and consequently exceeds the star temperature $T_{\text{star}}$.
-As a result, DM particles, upon capture while traversing through the star, will continue to interact with stellar matter, leading to further energy loss.
+DM particles upon capture will continue to interact with the stellar matter, leading to further energy loss.
 Ultimately, they will thermalize with the stellar environment.
+For a $\sim4M_\odot$ MS star, the thermalization timescale is related to the DM mass $m_{\chi}$ and the DM-Hydrogen scattering cross-section $\sigma_{\chi \mathrm{H}}$ as~\cite{Acevedo:2020gro}